MileHacker Logo

 • Cover shoulders and knees when visiting churches or cathedrals.

-• Swimwear is only for beaches or poolside areas.
+• Swimwear is exclusively for beaches or poolside areas.

 • Consider smart casual attire for fine dining establishments.